Former Cy-Fair teacher accused of giving student drugs and STD

+CYPRESS, Texas (KTRK) --A former Cy-Fair middle school teacher is accused of having an inappropriate relationship with a female high school student.

-According to court documents, Justin Washington is charged with improper relationship with a student, a felony.
+According to court documents, Justin Washington is charged with an improper relationship with a student, which is a felony.

 Washington, 26, was a teacher at Hamilton Middle School when the alleged incident happened in September 2017.